Starfield sets a new standard for action role-playing games

 Not everything about Starfield is perfect, and if you’ve paid attention to the title’s Subreddit leading up to its release, you’ll be well aware of the controversy surrounding how you actually move your ship through its sprawling star systems.

 While Bethesda has been honest about Starfield‘s planet exploration and structure, particularly in recent interviews featuring game director Todd Howard, many people will be surprised to learn that you can’t actually fly between the game’s 1000+ planets.
 Instead, you look at a waypoint icon and tap the A button and then hold X. A cutscene featuring your ship’s Gravity Drive appears, and after a 2-3 second loading screen (sometimes it’s slightly longer), you’re in a new area.
-You can also do this directly from the mission select screen, which I found myself resorting to in order to get back to certain major cities (I wish there was a clear list of settlements you can travel to across several star systems somewhere on the map).
+You can also do this directly from the mission select screen, which I found myself resorting to in order to get back to certain major cities.
+I wish there was a clear list of settlements you can travel to across several star systems somewhere on the map, as well as maps of cities and settlements, because it’s easy to get lost.

 Landing on planets is very similar.
 You open up your Star Map and launch the planet you’re currently on.
 In this map, some planets feature multiple points of interest, while others are entirely barren.
 You select a location, and your ship automatically lands.